victorblackhill/sneaklove/readme.md

 - 1 make the shop responsive with flex and media-queries

-- 2 add some custom categories @ /prod-add
+- 2 add some custom tag @ /prod-add

 - 3 code the products filters using the AJAX method